 Filter your search

-The BSc Applied Computing degree is a unique and exciting opportunity to give yourself a real head start in one of Scotland's most important industries.
+The BSC (Hons) Applied Computing is a unique and exciting opportunity which will kick start careers in one of Scotland’s most thriving industries.

-***PLEASE NOTE - only students who will be at School during session 2017/18 can apply for this course***
+***PLEASE NOTE - only pupils who will be at school during session 2018/19 can apply for this course***

 Higher National Certificates are designed to meet the needs of employers both locally and nationally.
 Employers highly value the employability skills developed through HN study, as they equip learners very well for the realities of the workplace.
 HNCs demonstrate to employers that the holder has the skills and the ability to succeed in their industrial sector.